thermalogic/SEUIF97/ExcelVBA/ExcelAddIn/README.md

-#  Excel VBA with  Excel Add-in Macro to Libseuif97.dll
+# Excel VBA with Add-in Macro to libseuif97.dll

 ## 1 Copy `libseuif97.dll` to the default path of Windows's dll